hyurl/asrpc/README.md

 properties, you will get the value in the local service, instead of the one on the server.

-So it's recommended the properties, except constants or `readonly` properties, should be set private or protected, since they should only be accessed inside the class itself.
+So it's recommended for properties, except constants or `readonly` properties, should be set private or protected, since they should only be accessed inside the class itself.
 There is not point you will access those properties on the server side, since the instance is handled by `ServiceInstance`, not by human.